fdimuccio/play2-sockjs/README.md

 }
 ```

-It is currently in a early release, however all transports offered by SockJS have been
+It provides api for Scala and Java.
+All transports offered by SockJS have been
 implemented according to the [0.3.3 protocol specifications](http://sockjs.github.io/sockjs-protocol/sockjs-protocol-0.3.3.html).
 Currently passes all transport tests from the specs except for test_haproxy, it should impact
 only users that uses WebSocket Hixie-76 protocol behind HAProxy.

     Current versions:
-        Play 2.1.x : 0.1.1
+        Play 2.1.x : 0.1.2
         Play 2.2.x : 0.2.2

 What is SockJS?